mehulagg/gitlab/doc/integration/jira/issues.md

 You can [disable comments](#disable-comments-on-jira-issues) on issues.

-## Close Jira issues
+## Close Jira issues in GitLab

 If you have configured GitLab transition IDs, you can close a Jira issue directly from GitLab.
 Use a trigger word followed by a Jira issue ID in a commit or merge request.
 When you push a commit containing a trigger word and Jira issue ID, GitLab:

-- Comments in the mentioned Jira issue.
+1. Comments in the mentioned Jira issue.
-- Closes the Jira issue.
-If the Jira issue has a resolution, it is not transitioned.
+1. Closes the Jira issue.
+If the Jira issue has a resolution, it isn't transitioned.

-You can use any of these trigger words to close Jira issue `PROJECT-1`:
+For example, use any of these trigger words to close the Jira issue `PROJECT-1`:

 - `Resolves PROJECT-1`
 - `Closes PROJECT-1`
 - `Fixes PROJECT-1`

-The commit, or merge request, must target your project's [default branch](../../user/project/repository/branches/default.md).
+The commit or merge request must target your project's [default branch](../../user/project/repository/branches/default.md).
 You can change your project's default branch under [project settings](img/jira_project_settings.png).

 ### Use case for closing issues